Skip to main content

 Beagle

-Beagle: Moderate-HighBulldog: Low
+Beagle: Moderate to HighBulldog: Low

 Verdicts are based on trait ratings.
 Always evaluate individual dogs and confirm behavior with the shelter, foster, or rescue organization.